 Ozzie Dots: Teaching Contracted Braille to Beginning Braille Readers

-Created by staff of the Statewide Vision Resource Centre, Ozzie Dots supports the teaching and learning of contracted braille (UEB) for beginning braille readers.
+Created by staff of the Statewide Vision Resource Centre, Ozzie Dots is a collection of resources that supports the teaching and learning of contracted braille (UEB) for beginning braille readers.

 Ozzie Dots: